Institute of Chimney Sweeps 1064

 Flue lining for open fires

 Wood Stove Fitters only do flue lining for chimneys used with wood stoves.
 No open fire flue lining.
 How ever if you need to have your open fire chimney swept please get in touch

 If you want update your open fire going you are going to need a flue liner which has a minimum width of 10 inches diameter.
 We do see allot existing open fires with 8 inch chimney that work fine.
-A lot of chimney won't fit this size so you might want to consider the “Thermocrete method” or opt for a log burner.
+A lot of chimneys won't fit this size so you might want to consider the “Thermocrete method” or opt for a log burner.

 * Many people decide to get their chimneys lined whilst the scaffolding is up on another project, with the intention of adding the stove at a later date.

 * It costs about the same amount to reline an existing stove installation as it does with a new one.
 Please see the cost to fit a stove page.

 Types of solid fuel stainless steel flue liner

 316 / 316 Is used on the majority of installations in this country, designed mainly for wood fuel

 and other fuels depending of the flue liner manufacturer specifications.